About Graduate Medical Sciences

-The Division of Graduate Medical Sciences (GMS) at Boston University School of Medicine (BUSM) is a recognized leader in research and graduate education in the biomedical sciences.
-Our programs span across the medical sciences, mental health counseling and behavioral medicine, clinical investigation and other scientific and health services-oriented disciplines.
+Graduate Medical Sciences (GMS) at Boston University Chobanian & Avedisian School of Medicine is a recognized leader in research and graduate education in the biomedical sciences.
+Our programs span across the medical sciences, mental health counseling and behavioral medicine, clinical research and other scientific and health services-oriented disciplines.

-Boston University School of Medicine began as the New England Female Medical College in 1848.
+Boston University Chobanian & Avedisian School of Medicine began as the New England Female Medical College in 1848.
 It was the first institution in the world to offer medical education to women and the first to graduate a black female physician.
 The medical college merged with Boston University in 1873, becoming the first coeducational medical school in the nation.
-BUSM is now home to nearly 1600 graduate and medical students who are guided by our institutional learning objectives, BU CARES.
+It is now home to nearly 1600 graduate and medical students who are guided by our institutional learning objectives, BU CARES.

 Faculty and Staff